Old Ordnance Survey Maps of Enfield and Middlesex

 These detailed maps normally cover an area of about one and a half miles by one mile.
 Each map includes an introduction.
 The Middlesex maps link up with those for London to form a major series for the Greater London area.
 They

 Here are the details of maps for Palmers Green:

-The map shows Palmers Green developing rapidly either side of the GNR Enfield Branch and Green Lanes which run north-south through
+The maps shows Palmers Green developing rapidly either side of the GNR Enfield Branch and Green Lanes which run north-south through

-Features include Palmers Green station, tramways, Chequers Green, Bowes isolation hospital, New River, Broomfield Park.
+Features include railway with Palmers Green station, tramways, bus depot, Skinners Almshouses, isolation hospital, Broomfield Park, Council Offices,

 The map links up with